Money from Mars

 Then– on our very last day– a new girl walked in, sat down, listened, and said nothing.
 When our session ended and the other kids had headed home with their finished baskets, she asked if we could talk.

 Suffering from leukemia, she apparently had only months to live, and wanted to know if she “was going to Hell” when she died.
-Once again, I instinctively blurted out: “Absolutely NOT!
+Once again, I instinctively blurted: “Absolutely NOT!
 Every person’s soul is too valuable to God to throw away like that.”

-I hadn’t expected to say that, or to add that I didn’t believe Satan or Hell even existed in God’s eternal realm:
+I hadn’t expected to say that, or to add that I didn’t believe hell even existed in God’s eternal realm:

 Dancing to Silent Music